 Our own top-quality leather quiver is ideal for placing your bow in a safe and accessible position during performances.
 It is made from nicely stiff, heavy gauge black leather that holds its shape and makes bow insertion and removal easy, unlike the floppy cheapies.
-The quiver is about 17.5 inches tall, with leather ties about 2.25 inches from the bottom and 4.25 inches from the top.
+The quiver is about 17.5 inches tall, with a pair of 28" long leather ties (one about 2.25 inches from the bottom, and one about 4.25 inches from the top.)

 We include our own tip sheet on Bows, Rosin and Quivers with every quiver order, so you get instructions for care and use with your purchase, no charge.